dotnet/AspNetCore.Docs/aspnetcore/razor-components/index.md

 [!INCLUDE[](~/includes/razor-components-preview-notice.md)]

-*Razor Components* is a .NET web framework using C#/Razor and HTML that makes web development easier and more productive:
+*Razor Components* is a new way to build interactive client-side web UI with .NET:

-* Build rich interactive UIs using .NET instead of JavaScript.
+* Build rich interactive UIs using C# instead of JavaScript.
-* Write client-side code and share server and client-side logic among apps.
+* Share server-side and client-side app logic all written with .NET.
-* Razor Components render the UI as HTML markup and JavaScript for wide browser support, including mobile browsers.
+* Render the UI as HTML and CSS for wide browser support, including mobile browsers.

 ## Components

-Apps are built with *components*.
-A component is a piece of UI, such as a page, dialog, or data entry form.
+A *Razor Component* is a piece of UI, such as a page, dialog, or data entry form.
 Components handle user events and define flexible UI rendering logic.
 Components can be nested and reused.

 Components are .NET classes built into .NET assemblies that can be shared and distributed as NuGet packages.
 The class can either be written in the form of a Razor markup page (*.cshtml*) or as a C# class (*.cs*).

 [Razor](xref:mvc/views/razor) is a syntax for combining HTML markup with C# code.
 Razor is designed for developer productivity, allowing the developer to switch between markup and C# in the same file with [IntelliSense](/visualstudio/ide/using-intellisense) support.
 Razor Pages and MVC views also use Razor.
 Unlike Razor Pages and MVC views, which are built around a request/response model, components are used specifically for handling UI composition.
-Razor Components can be used with your existing Razor Pages and MVC apps.
+Razor Components can be used specifically for client-side UI logic and composition.

 The following markup is an example of a custom dialog component in a Razor file (*DialogComponent.cshtml*):